karansinghbisht011/DictionaRead/README.md

 - Toggle the extension ON/OFF
 - View usage instructions
 - See the keyboard shortcut for your platform

+## Smart Positioning Feature

+The extension now features intelligent popup positioning that ensures your selected text remains visible:

+- **Automatic Detection**: Calculates available space above and below your selection
+- **Smart Placement**: Chooses the best position (above or below) based on viewport space
+- **No Text Coverage**: The popup never covers the text you're trying to look up
+- **Viewport Awareness**: Adjusts position to stay within the browser window
+- **Smooth Animations**: Different entrance animations for above/below positioning

+### Positioning Logic:
+1. **Above First**: Tries to position above the selection if there's enough space
+2. **Below Fallback**: If not enough space above, positions below the selection
+3. **Best Fit**: If neither position has enough space, chooses the side with more room
+4. **Viewport Constraints**: Ensures the popup stays within the browser window
+5. **Tight Spacing**: Uses minimal 5px margin for closer positioning to the selection

+### Dynamic Contrast System:
+1. **Brightness Detection**: Analyzes page background color brightness (0-255 scale)
+2. **Smart Color Selection**:
+   - Very light backgrounds (>200 brightness) → Dark blue-gray popup with white text
+   - Medium backgrounds (128-200 brightness) → Medium dark popup with light text
+   - Dark backgrounds (<128 brightness) → White popup with dark text
+3. **Real-time Adaptation**: Colors are calculated and applied dynamically for each popup
+4. **Accessibility**: Ensures high contrast ratios for optimal readability

 ## Technical Details